FX-Brokers.eu

 How do I check if my broker is MiCA-compliant?

 Check your broker's website for a MiCA or CASP licence reference.
-Verify with your national competent authority (e.g. CySEC, BaFin, AMF) or ESMA's future EU-wide CASP register.
-Brokers operating under transitional provisions should disclose this explicitly.
+Verify with your national competent authority (e.g. CySEC, BaFin, AMF) or ESMA's EU-wide CASP register.
+Now that the transitional period has ended, a broker still offering crypto-asset services to EU clients should be able to point to a full CASP authorisation.

 Related Reading